ParthMiyani/pnyx-app/deliverables/D1/planning.md

    * **How do you prioritize tasks?**
    * How do tasks get assigned to team members?
    * How do you determine the status of work from inception to completion?

+   * We will use a task board to organize all our tasks and determine the tasks that needs to be done, their deadlines and who is working on it.
+As tasks are being worked on, the status of the task can be updated to in progress by the member working on it and once it is done it can be updated to completed.
+We will have regular meetings and meeting minutes to document what we discussed in the meeting.
+During the meetings, we will discuss all our tasks and decide who wants to work on what task.
+To prioritize tasks, we will look at any dependences, the time sensitivity, impact, etc and then rank tasks based on their urgency.

 #### Q10: What are the rules regarding how your team works?